Progress Notes

 I remarked that I noted he was the only Robinett in the phone book to end his last name with an “e”.
 Donald said that was the original French spelling of the name but after a couple of centuries in America, the “e” was dropped by most of the Robinett families.
 But since he had done the research to discover the original spelling he decided to use that spelling for himself.
 Donald said that the Robinette’s in France were Huguenots who had experienced persecution for their protestant religious beliefs causing them to flee to England and then later to America as part of William Penn’s invitation to Europeans to come to Pennsylvania.
 So the first Robinette’s came to America on one of Penn’s ships.
 The area where they settled later became Delaware.

 According to Donald his first antecedent in America was Allen Robinette (1638-1718) followed in order by Samuel, James, Samuel, James, George (who was the first to arrive in Miller County in 1854), Hiram, Herman (Donald’s grandfather), Omer and then Donald.
-One story which has passed down through the family is that Allen Robinette (and they were still keeping the “e” at the end during Allen’s life) was married in St. Mary Aldermanbury Church in London before he migrated to America (photo 06).
+One story which has passed down through the family is that Allen Robinette (and they were still keeping the “e” at the end during Allen’s life) was married in St. Mary Aldermanbury Church in London before he migrated to America.

 This famous church is the one that was rebuilt in Fulton, Missouri after WWII and is where Winston Churchill gave his famous “Iron Curtain” speech.
-Here is a photo of the reconstructed church in Fulton (photo 07).

 You can read more about the church at this website: